oberien/das-protokoll/README.md

 ## Status Reporting

+* RTT: moving average
-* we keep a moving average of inter packet times
+* Inter packet times: moving average
 * magic function `floor(x / ln(x + 1))`
 * we calculate packets/sec as input for this function
 * it outputs the status interval (number of packets until we send a status update)